troyev/terraform-example/README.md

 terraform apply should create almost everything, but it won't be able to finish creating the windows deployment, because the windows support pods aren't running on the cluster yet.

-Starting the windows services is described here (the batch script below will implement what is described): https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html
+Starting the windows support pods is described here (the batch script below will implement what is described): https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html

 Ctrl-c out of the hanging terraform apply, and run